ESAI-CEU-UCH/kaggle-epilepsy/README.md

 ## Global statistical features

+# Cross-validation algorithm

 # Models

 Three different models has been tested.
 Logistic regression as initial baseline following a simple linear regression approach.
 KNNs for a more sophisticated model.
-And finally dropout ANNs with different number of layers and ReLUs as neurons.
+In order to exploit non-linear relations in data, dropout ANNs with different number of layers and ReLUs as neurons.
+And finally, an ensemble of several models has been performed.

 ## Logistic regression